 Dogs that were exposed to classical music during kennel grew louder and louder than those listening to heavy metals or not music (Lori R. Kogan, 2012).
-In fact, dogs shaken listening to more heavy metals.
-Researchers feel that playing classical music for dogs that should be watched can keep them calmer, which is good for dogs mentally and physically, and may improve the chances of being adopted in a shelter environment.
+This is one fact dogs of shaken listening to more heavy metals.
+Researchers feel that playing classical music for dogs that should be watched can keep them calmer, which is good for dogs mentally and physically and may improve the chances of being adopted dogs in a shelter environment.

 When music may help:

 Classical music may help relieve dog stress in other situations, although it is not specifically studied.
 These include: